Earn 1 Credit for Technique Module toward

 St. Edward's University

 Accounting for the varied and differential grief experiences of surviving family members, interpersonal meaning-making processes become increasingly complicated in the wake of loss.
-Qualitative studies suggest that family members must coregulate emotional responses to effectively co-construct meaning together.
-In this module, we will explore how to facilitate co-regulation strategies in grief therapy.
-By blending concepts and interventions from the Emotionally Focused Therapy and the Meaning Reconstruction Model, the Meaning Co-Construction approach offers clinicians a comprehensive, process-focused conceptualization of family grief therapy.
+Qualitative studies suggest that family members must co-regulate emotional responses to effectively co-construct meaning together.
+In this training, we will explore how to facilitate co-regulation strategies in grief therapy.
+By blending concepts and interventions from Emotionally Focused Therapy and the Meaning Reconstruction Model, the Meaning Co-Construction approach offers clinicians a comprehensive, process-focused conceptualization of family grief therapy.